The importance of a Governance Strategy

 With a little more investment, you can automatically establish the channels, tabs, and settings within a team, via pre-made Teams templates.
 Templates ensure that users get a more consistent architecture across their teams.
 To truly invest in the governance process, an organization can also upgrade to Azure AD Premium.
 It will include options like naming conventions and governance on the user level.

 Finding a balance

-Out of all the Microsoft Teams governance strategies, the half-way house approach is ultimately what organizations should strive to achieve.
-It secures a balance between letting their users work within Microsoft’s democratized environment and administer employee use via the IT teams.
+Out of all the Microsoft Teams governance strategies, the halfway house approach is ultimately what organizations should strive to achieve.
+It secures a balance between letting its users work within Microsoft’s democratized environment and administering employee use via the IT teams.
 To find a balance, companies turn to either internal development options or add-in third-party products, like Powell Teams.
 Whilst this governance strategy requires a little more investment, it often yields a more inclusive and more widely adopted Teams tenancy than the other approaches.

-This article was written by Mathew Weston, Lead Evangelist at Powell Software.
+This article was written by Mathew Weston, MVP at Powell Software.